-Stay update with elder abuse in Contra Costa statistics and facts here!
+Stay up to date with elder abuse in Contra Costa statistics and facts here!

 2019 – 2020

-5,423 allegations of elder abuse was reported to Adult Protective Services.
+5,423 allegations of elder abuse was reported to Adult Protective Services and Advisory Council on the Aging Elder Abuse Prevention Workgroup.

 2018 – 2019